-Some examples of passive income are: dividends, rent, intrest.
+Some examples of passive income are dividends, rent, and interest.

 When passive income can fund your lifestyle, congratulations, you are now in full control of your time and spend it on what truly matters to you.

-There’s one more layer in the layers of wealth we haven’t coverd in the three types of income and that’s because it technically isn’t income.
+There’s one more layer in the layers of wealth we haven’t covered in the three types of income and that’s because it technically isn’t income.

 But if generational wealth is what you’re going for, you can unlock it through layer five of the layers of wealth by acquiring appreciating assets.
-Appreciation doesn’t provide you cashflow, but at this point you should have enough of that covered.
+Appreciation doesn’t provide you with cash flow, but at this point, you should have enough of that covered.
 Appreciation is where real wealth is made.

-Some examples of appreciating assets are: real estate, stocks, crypto, private business.
+Some examples of appreciating assets are real estate, stocks, crypto, and private business.

-You might have noticed that most (if not all) of these assets can also generate cashflow on top of appreciating in value, so you really might be getting a two-for-one deal and access that optional layer five automatically, keep increasing that portfolio!
+You might have noticed that most (if not all) of these assets can also generate cash flow on top of appreciating in value, so you really might be getting a two-for-one deal and accessing that optional layer five automatically, keep increasing that portfolio!